-The County Administrative Board may decide that cultural and historical buildings and environments should be protected as listed buildings.
+The County Administrative Board may decide that historically valuable buildings and environments should be protected as listed buildings.

 The County Administrative Board

-- investigates and decides whether an object should become a listed object
+- investigates and decides whether an item should be a listed building

 Protection of church sites

-In accordance with the Cultural Heritage Act (SFS 1988.950), all church buildings and church sites belonging to the Swedish Church, and all cemeteries should be preserved and maintained so that their cultural historic value is not reduced.
-Church buildings erected, and church sites constituted, before the end of 1939 may not be altered in any significant respect without permission from the County Administrative Board.
-The provisions concerning application of permission also apply concerning a church building or a church site that came into being after 1939 and is remarkable owing to its cultural historic value.
-Ecclesiastical furnishings of cultural and historical value shall be properly kept and preserved and every parish is to keep a list of such furnishings.
+According to the Cultural Heritage Act (SFS 1988.950) all church buildings and church sites belonging to the Swedish Church and all cemeteries must be cared for and maintained so that their cultural value is not reduced.
+If the church environment is from 1939 or earlier, the County Administrative Board must give permission for any changes.
+This permission requirement also applies to some, especially selected churches and establishments which are from later and which have a high cultural value.
+Church inventories of cultural and historical value should be kept and cared for, and every parish should keep a list of such equipment.